symetricalrealityhacker/symetricalrealityhacker/APLconceptualisation Log1.md

 Gravity is a command when invoked, temporarily splits and spaces out the code for easier reading and debugging.
 After one hour, the code automatically reverts to its original form.
 The word Gravity deletes automatically after the given Time.
 With the ^ symbol extends the Gravity effect by one additional hour.
+Delete Gravity with reversing the word in between the command-line: ytivarG This Method is specially constructed so you pay attention to you coding.
+Better do not make mistakes.

 Example for 5 Hours:
 Gravity^^^^^